airbnb/react-sketchapp/docs/API.md

 An interface to Sketch's symbols.
 Create symbols and optionally inject them into the symbols page.

 ### `makeSymbol(node, name, document)`
+Creates a new symbol and injects it into the `Symbols` page.
+The name of the symbol can be optionally provided and will default to the display name of the component.

 Returns a react component which is an can be used to render instances of the symbol.

 #### Parameters